-To understand photo usage rights, there are some key terms you need to be familiar with.
-Each of these terms will take the cost of your license from the low end $ to high end $$$$.
+To grasp photo usage rights, it’s essential to familiarize yourself with some key terms.
+These terms significantly influence the cost of your license, ranging from the low end ($) to the high end ($$$$).

 Copyright

-As defined by the Government of Canada: “Copyright is the exclusive legal right to produce, reproduce, publish or perform an original literary, artistic, dramatic or musical work.”
-The creator of a work is typically the owner, unless the creator is an employee under contract or there is another agreement in place to otherwise assign ownership of the copyright.
+According to the Government of Canada: “Copyright is the exclusive legal right to produce, reproduce, publish or perform an original literary, artistic, dramatic or musical work.”
+In most cases, the creator of the work owns the copyright unless they are an employee under contract or a separate agreement assigns ownership to someone else.

 The Three Key Terms of Your Image License